Treatment of pediatric cerebral radiation necrosis: a systematic review. | Canada Hyperbarics Skip to main content

 What They Found

-Of 806 pediatric patients, 37 (4.6%) developed cerebral radiation necrosis.
+Of 806 paediatric patients, 37 (4.6%) developed cerebral radiation necrosis.
 Treatments included steroids alone (n=13), steroids with bevacizumab (n=11), or hyperbaric oxygen therapy (n=12).
 Patients who did not respond to steroids were significantly older (p=0.009).

 What This Means for Canadian Patients

-This review provides an overview of current treatment options for pediatric cerebral radiation necrosis, a serious complication of radiation therapy.
+This review provides an overview of current treatment options for paediatric cerebral radiation necrosis, a serious complication of radiation therapy.
 Canadian clinicians can use this information to inform treatment discussions and decisions for affected children.

 Canadian Relevance